https://www.pinterest.com/ 300k Followers 100k Followers

 4. Belt and pouch: Wide leather belt with at least one pouch.

-5. Boots if possible: Or the most appropriate shoes you have.
+5. Boots if possible: Or the most appropriate shoes you've.

 Where to Find Pieces